I am going to tell you about one of my favorite things at Disney World — Mickey’s Not So Scary Halloween Party.

 Trick or treating is the best part of Halloween.
 At this party children and yes even adults are allowed to trick or treat.
 There are candy trails located throughout the park.
 The park map handed out for the event will show you where they’re at.

 There will be a Goofy Balloon located at the entrance to the trick or treat lines.

 The quality of the candy is amazing.
-They have candy from the Mars Company like Butter finger and M&M’s.
-They also have, non chocolate varieties like Twizzlers and Mike and Ike.
+They have candy from the Mars Company like Butter finger and M&M's.
+They also have nonchocolate varieties like Twizzlers and Mike and Ike.
 Plus many more.
-They also have healthy option such apple slices and carrots.
+They also have healthy options such as apple slices and carrots.